Campus Improvement Plan

 Strategy's Expected Result/Impact: Increased 4-year graduation rate.

-Staff Responsible for Monitoring: Campus Leadership Team Counselors
+Staff Responsible for Monitoring: Student Success Specialist Counselors

 ESF Levers: